Depression and diet: the best foods to eat (and the ones to avoid)

 First, let's look at depression and inflammation

-What you need to know about depression and diet
+What you need to know about depression and a plant-based diet

 How inflammation affects our gut, AKA our “second brain